isc-projects/forge/doc/info.md

 * be able to connect via ssh
 * have access to bash shell from /bin/bash
-* install sudo - if you are using non-root account grand rights to use 'sudo' without password to your user account by adding to sudoers file:
+* install `sudo` - if you are using non-root account grand rights to use 'sudo' without password to your user account by adding to sudoers file:

-    %<group_name> ALL=(ALL) NOPASSWD: ALL
+    `%<group_name> ALL=(ALL) NOPASSWD: ALL`
+* install `socat` for testing Socket connections
 * installed DHCP/DNS server

- Configuration
+ Manual Configuration
 ---------------
-Configuration management is not well designed yet.
+Configuration management is not well-designed yet.
 The default configuration is stored in forge/tests/init_all.py_default.
 Please copy this file to forge/tests/init_all.py and edit relevant values in this file.
 Without init_all.py Forge will not start at all. init_all.py is added to gitignore, so any local changes you make to this file will be ignored by git.

 Also make sure that your ssh server is configured.
-Make sure that SSH connection between used vms can be executed using generated keys.
+Make sure that SSH connection between used vms can be executed using generated keys or provided password.

 Environment example:
 To use Forge you will need two PC's.
 In this configuration author used two virtual machines using VM VirtualBox.
-Those machines needs to be connected with internal network (without any other access to interfaces) in VirtualBox this is called Host-Only network.
+Those machines need to be connected with internal network (without any other access to interfaces).
+In VirtualBox this is called Host-Only network.
 You can establish internet connection on other interface if you want.
 Two different networks should be used for:

-	vboxnet0 - configuration server via ssh
+	vboxnet0 - configuration server via ssh, you can use this network to ssh to forge machine vboxnet1 - testing, ip needs to be set manualy on both machines
-	vboxnet1 - testing.

 Author used this configuration:
 ```